Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Closed-loop Properties

 \subsection{Recursive Feasibility}

-In order to render OCP \eqref{eq:ocp} recursively feasible, we construct an additional constraint $\mathbb{C}_{\text{R}}$ on the first predicted step, following ideas from \cite{lorenzen2017stochastic}.
-Let $\mathbb{C}_{\gls{Tf}}$ denote the set of feasible initial extended state and first input, computed by projection of \eqref{eq:constraints_red}:
+In order to render the OCP \eqref{eq:ocp} recursively feasible, we construct an additional constraint $\mathbb{C}_{\mathrm{R}}$ on the first predicted step \cite{lorenzen2017stochastic}.
+Let $\mathbb{C}_{\gls{Tf}}$ denote the set of feasible initial states and first inputs, i.e.,